Crash (1996 film): Production

-David Cronenberg had not read any of J. G. Ballard's works and first heard of the novel Crash in the 1980s from a critic that stated that he should adapt it into a film.
-Jeremy Thomas, who later produced Naked Lunch, spoke to Cronenberg about the book and that he should read it.
+David Cronenberg had not read any of J. G. Ballard's works and first heard of the novel Crash in the 1980s from a critic who stated that he should adapt it into a film.
+Jeremy Thomas, who later produced Naked Lunch, spoke to Cronenberg about the book and said that he should read it.
 Cronenberg was only able to read half of the book as he found it disturbing and said he could not make it into a film.
-However, he later finished the book and re-read it stating "it was obviously an extraordinary book" although "it's not a likeable book".
-Cronenberg stated that his agent at Creative Artists Agency told him the film would end his career.
+However, he later finished the book and re-read it, saying, "it was obviously an extraordinary book" although "it's not a likable book".
+Cronenberg said that his agent at Creative Artists Agency told him the film would end his career.

 Cronenberg wrote the script without having read any of Ballard's works except Crash and some interviews.
 Cronenberg's script was mostly faithful to the book, but the ending scene was created by him and he removed some scenes from the book during filming.
-Attempts were made to add a voice-over in the film, but Cronenberg rejected it later stating "I mean, do you want someone to read from the novel?" and that "he somehow felt that you could explain the movie so people would get it".
+Attempts were made to add a voice-over in the film, but Cronenberg rejected it later, stating, "I mean, do you want someone to read from the novel?" and that "he somehow felt that you could explain the movie so people would get it".
 The location was changed from London in the book to Toronto in the film.

 The shooting script for the film was purposely kept short at 77 pages due to budgetary constraints and Cronenberg wanting to "shoot slow, with a lot of attention to detail" and to "focus microscopically" on the shorter script.
-Cronenberg wanted to do a smaller-budgeted film compared to his recent films.
+Cronenberg wanted to do a smaller-budgeted film than his recent films.
 The reduced budget forced Howard Shore to compose the film in Toronto, rather than London, for the first time since Videodrome.
 Cronenberg was concerned that Peter Suschitzky would be unable to perform the cinematography for the film due to his commitments to Mars Attacks!

 The pile-up scene was inspired by Jean-Luc Godard's Weekend.

 The film was an international co-production between the British company Recorded Picture Company, and Canadian companies Alliance Communications Corporation, The Movie Network, and Telefilm Canada.
-It had a budget of $8 million.
+It had a budget of $8–10 million.